hankniel/hankniel.github.io/_posts/2023-09-01-recommendation_system.md

 ## Techniques

-The analysis uses various data analysis and machine learning techniques:
+The analysis employs various data processing and machine learning techniques:

-- **Data Cleaning**: The data is cleaned by handling missing values and outliers.
-For example, negative sales amounts are corrected.
+- **Data Import and Cleaning**: Data is imported using PySpark, and initial checks for cleanliness are performed, ensuring no missing values and correct data types.

-- **Exploratory Data Analysis (EDA)**: The data is explored using descriptive statistics and visualizations to understand the distribution of variables and the relationships between them.

-- **RFM Segmentation**: RFM (Recency, Frequency, Monetary) segmentation is used to segment customers based on their transaction history.

-- **Predictive Modeling**: Logistic Regression, Decision Tree Classifier, and XGBoost Regressor models are used to predict customer churn and Customer Lifetime Value (CLV).

-- **Model Evaluation**: The models are evaluated using metrics such as mean absolute error, mean squared error, and ROC AUC score.
+- **Exploratory Data Analysis (EDA)**: Before building the model, the data's structure is analyzed, including checks for sparsity which is typical in recommendation system datasets.
+- **Collaborative Filtering with ALS**: Utilizing the ALS algorithm from Spark MLlib to predict user preferences based on past interactions.

-- **Grid Search**: Grid search is used to optimize the hyperparameters of the models.
+- **Model Evaluation**: Using regression metrics to evaluate the accuracy of the recommendations provided by the model.

-The analysis is implemented using Python, with libraries such as pandas for data manipulation, matplotlib and seaborn for visualization, and scikit-learn and XGBoost for machine learning.
+This project is implemented using Python and PySpark, showcasing the use of big data technologies for scalable machine learning applications.